 In order to market and sell our products in the European Union and other jurisdictions, we or our third-party collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 Regulatory approval processes outside the United States generally include all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be commercialized in that country.
 We may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We may not be able to submit for marketing approvals and may not receive the necessary approvals to commercialize our product candidates in any particular market.